- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 It’s important to pair Vitamin D with Vitamin K. We take Vitamin K from a company called JustThrive, (Use the code “Katie15” for 15% off) which you’ll want if you find a D without K. Seeking Health has a very affordable D/K combo capsule which the whole family can take.

-My five-year-old can’t quite swallow the Vitamin K so he gets drops from Raise Them Well that has both Vitamins D and K mixed already and they like really don’t taste like much of anything.
+My five-year-old can’t quite swallow the Vitamin K, so he gets drops from Raise Them Well that have both Vitamins D and K mixed already and they really don’t taste like much of anything.

 We also have a bottle of powdered Vitamin C from Earthley and I’ve heard good things about this brand, too.